calvintaw/nextjs_tutorial/README.md

 		category: string (3–20 characters) ${category ? `"grow your idea from this: ${category}"` : ""},
 		link: string (a valid image URL — ends in .jpg, .png, etc.) (provide an appropriately sized image from Pexels or other free image platforms like Unsplash, Pixabay, or search the web for a relevant photo that strongly matches and is consistent with the startup theme) (size: ideally looks good for any screen size),

-		pitch: string (at least 10 characters but prefereed range = 400 - 800. — write this as a detailed and beautifully formatted pitch in **Markdown** and also pretty to look at (emojis can be included and are prefereed) and this string MUST be enclosed in backticks (\`) exactly like a JavaScript template literal) (You can make add details of how much support you think your pitch will have and how much growth is expected BUT strongly advised not to LIE)
+		pitch: string (at least 10 characters but prefereed range between 600 and 1000 words (longer is preferred).
+Write this as a professional detailed and beautifully formatted pitch in **Markdown** and also pretty to look at (emojis can be included and are prefereed) and this string MUST be enclosed in backticks (\`) exactly like a JavaScript template literal) (You can make add details of how much support you think your pitch will have and how much growth is expected BUT strongly advised not to LIE) (Optional: how much funding is needed)
 	}

 	If any "grow your idea from this" phrases are provided, make sure the entire startup idea — including title, description, category, and pitch — strongly matches and is consistent with that theme.